 The ants have been described as "fierce" predators.
 They catch tiny invertebrates as prey.
 Like other Dracula ants, at least some members of the colony obtain blood (hemolymph) from the larvae.
 One of the six species is appropriately known as Prionopelta vampira.

 The caterpillars (or larvae) of many butterflies in the Lycaenid family have a special relationship with ants.
 Lycaenid butterflies are sometimes known as blues, coppers, or hairstreaks.
 The relationship between the caterpillars and ants takes several forms, but it’s often beneficial for each insect.
 The ants crawl over the caterpillars and trigger them to release a sugary solution.
 They do this by touching glands on various parts of the caterpillars’ bodies with their antennae.
 The ants then drink the secreted solution.
 The insects are often said to be “milking” the caterpillars.

 Some species of ants build shelters for their caterpillars.
-At night the ants protect the caterpillars in the shelters.
-At the start of the day the ants herd the larvae up a tree so that the caterpillars can feed on leaves.
+During the night, the ants protect the caterpillars in the shelters.
+At the start of the day, the ants herd the larvae up a tree so that the caterpillars can feed on leaves.
 The ants guard their herd during the day.

 Dopamine and Ant Behaviour

 One factor about the ant and Lyaecinid butterfly larvae relationship has puzzled researchers.
 The ants could survive on a different food source from the larval secretion if necessary, so it seems strange that they would maintain the relationship with the caterpillars.
 From the caterpillars' point of view, however, the relationship is important because the ants protect them.